 I do think things are changing.
 It is good to report that there has been a change in recent years, and there are more good golf videos for lefties appearing on the web these days.
 An honorable mention should go to the Golf Info website, which has an extensive collection of videos, especially for left-handed golfers.
 These cover everything from how to grip the clubs, your swing, chipping and putting, and it has some special videos for left-handed lady golfers.

 At various stages of your golfing life, you may feel the need to take some lessons from a professional coach.
 There are two critical points when many of us turn to a coach.
 One is when we are just starting out, and this can be an excellent idea as it means you start off with a proper technique and do not get into bad habits, which can be hard to break later.
 A second is when we get stuck.
 Either our handicap is not coming down, or we have a stroke which we cannot get right however much we practice.
 Again, a coach can often fix this quickly and without too much pain.
 If you want to see a coach, try to find one who naturally plays with their left hand.
 You will get more out of your golf coaching sessions as you will be able to see how a left-hander actually plays good golf, rather than have a right-hand coach either telling you to reverse the moves or trying to demonstrate using the side they do not feel naturally comfortable with.

 Are some courses better for left-handed golfers?

-The short answer to this is ‘yes’, but unfortunately, there is not a definitive list of the best courses for left-hand golfers.
+The short answer to this is ‘yes, but unfortunately, there is no definitive list of the best courses for left-hand golfers.
 There are a couple of things it is worth looking out for.
-There can sometimes be a problem with tee boxes, which often slope to the right, and this can make it feel awkward for lefties when teeing off.
+There can sometimes be a problem with tee boxes, which often slope to the right, and this can make it feel challenging for lefties when teeing off.
 Courses with straight tee boxes can be found.
-Then look out for the doglegs on a course, too many going the wrong way can put lefties at a disadvantage.
+Then look out for the doglegs on a course; too many going the wrong way can put lefties at a disadvantage.

 Left handed golf tips – how to solve common problems